vedph/pythia/docs/query.md

 Attribute names referring to _structures_ are prefixed with `$`, which distinguishes them from token attributes in the query (there is no possibility of confusing them with document attributes, as these are in a separate section).
 For instance, a structure representing a single verse in a poetic text might have name `l` (=line), and would be represented as `$l` in the query language.

->The pairs including non-privileged attributes may omit the operator and value when just testing for the existence of the attribute.
-This is only syntactic sugar: `$l` is equivalent to `$name="l"`.
+>The pairs including non-privileged attributes may omit operator and value when just testing for the existence of the attribute.
+This is only syntactic sugar: `$fp-lat` is equivalent to `$name="fp-lat"`.
 Instead, `$l="1"` refers to a non-privileged attribute named `l` with value equal to `1`.

 ### Pair Value